 Also of interest is that Glendale has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 13.28% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.36% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One thing that you will notice about Glendale is that there is a good-sized population of people who are young, single, educated, and upwardly-mobile career starters.
 Many singles consider Glendale a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

-The per capita income in Glendale in 2018 was $41,080, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $164,320 for a family of four.
+The per capita income in Glendale in 2022 was $44,298, which is upper middle income relative to California and the nation.
+This equates to an annual income of $177,192 for a family of four.
 However, Glendale contains both very wealthy and poor people as well.

 Glendale is an extremely ethnically-diverse city.
 The people who call Glendale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glendale residents report their race to be White, followed by Asian.
 Glendale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.70% of the city’s residents.
-Important ancestries of people in Glendale include Armenian, German, Irish, Iranian, and English.
+People of Hispanic or Latino origin account for 18.87% of the city’s residents.
+Important ancestries of people in Glendale include Armenian, German, Irish, English, and Italian.

 The most common language spoken in Glendale is English.
 Other important languages spoken here include Spanish and Armenian.